31 Jul 2014

 Minimalist Photography as Simple Geometry

-Black and White Minimalist Photography of a Square and a Shadow Triangle at Jawahar Kala Kendra Jaipur shot by Prakash Ghai
+A Black and White Minimalist Photograph of a Right angled Triangle and a Square at Jawahar Kala Kendra, Jaipur

 I have used light and shadow here to highlight the geometry in the frame.
-The core of the photo involves two basic shapes.
+The core of the photograph involves two simple geometric shapes.

 a) Square and